Hevelon/dotfiles/README.md

 ## How to use

-You can try it first with a virtualbox
+You can try it first with a virtualbox<br>
 These instructions allow you to clone the repository and then inside the repository execute the commands below:

 ```